 Education and experience – Key requirements

-- Demonstrated knowledge of the health system including comprehensive knowledge of mental health and addiction services;
+- Some knowledge of the health system including knowledge of mental health and addiction services would be an advantage;

-- Strong relationship management skills and the ability to work with a range of external stakeholders.
-Particularly external mental health and addictions services
+- Strong relationship management skills and the ability to work with a range of internal and external stakeholders.
+Particularly external mental health and addictions services would be a recommendation;

-Note: Please refer to the full job description for this role which provides a comprehensive list of qualifications, skill requirements, practice certifications and experience we will consider.
-When applying for this role, meeting the qualifications, skills and experience level and travel requirement is core to the role and consequently a non-negotiable requisite.
+Note: Please refer to the full job description for this role which provides a comprehensive list of key performance areas, skill requirements and experience we will consider.

 The full job description can be found on our website: https://womensrefuge.org.nz/about-us/work-for-us-2/ Alternatively request a copy from Cheryl at: cheryl@refuge.org.nz